WojciechMatuszewski/programming-notes/aws/aws-stuff.md

   - At the time of writing this, EventBridge does not have the FIFO semantics option.

+##### SNS to SQS pattern

+> Read more about this integration [here](https://theburningmonk.com/2023/07/sns-to-lambda-or-sns-to-sqs-to-lambda-what-are-the-trade-offs/).

+- The **main benefit is the ability to batch on the RECEIVER level**.

+  - Imagine polling a couple of messages and running network requests in parallel.
+This would be impossible with only using the SNS.

+- There is a **cost consideration of publishing the message to the SQS**.

+  - When there is a lot of requests, these costs could add up.

+- Using the **SQS requires you to handle the errors differently on the consumer side**.

+  - Since the messages can be batched, you have to ensure a single error wont fail the whole batch.
+This usually means **implementing partial batch responses**.

+- I find the **SQS to be a good tool for concurrency control**.

+  - You can **control the concurrency on the ESM level**.
+This is, in my opinion, better than using AWS Lambda concurrency settings.

+    - With AWS Lambda concurrency settings, the SQS pollers would still attempt to invoke the AWS Lambda.
+This will create noise in your dashboards – a lot of unnecessary throtlling errors might occur.

+      - The **AWS Lambda throttled invocations do not count as errors and are not send to the DLQ**.
+This is very important fact to know.

 #### SQS

 - **nearly unlimited throughput FOR STANDARD QUEUES (not FIFO)**